Top Moving Destinations In Florida: Suburbs Emerge As Top Spots For Homeownership Dreams

 As for retirees, Lee, Sarasota, and Volusia counties remain magnets for those seeking a slower pace of life — but each offers its own unique flavor.
 Lee County, home to Fort Myers and Cape Coral, appeals with its laid-back Gulf Coast living, boating culture, and access to top-rated healthcare.
 Sarasota draws newcomers with its artsy downtown, white-sand beaches, and thriving cultural scene, while Volusia County — home to Daytona Beach — offers oceanfront living with a more affordable price tag than many coastal spots.

-But Sumter County stands out the most, boasting the highest average age of newcomers — around 60.
+But Sumter County stands out the most as it claims the highest average age of newcomers — around 60.
 About 70% of new arrivals here are homeowners, underscoring its appeal to those looking to settle down long-term.
 Anchored by The Villages, one of the largest and fastest-growing retirement communities in the U.S., Sumter offers a strong sense of community, endless social activities, and plenty of golf carts to get around.

 South Florida’s exodus: Miami-Dade sees the biggest resident loss